Wantin Sizzle Reel – Childs Play

-The time had come to kick off the rehearsals with the child actors selected for the Enigma Series Trilogy on screen adaptation sizzle reel.
-(Try saying that really fast three times!)
+The time had come to kick off the rehearsals with the child actors selected for the Enigma Series Trilogy on-screen adaptation sizzle reel.
+(Try saying that fast three times!)

-I wasn't sure what to expect given that my only interaction with the appointed talent was during the casting auditions.
-This as you might be able to appreciate is a fast paced, jam packed day that doesn’t really allow for an opportunity to bond.
-It's such a stressful environment where everyone is so focussed on the task at hand that it is definitely not conducive to allowing personalities to blossom.
+I wasn't sure what to expect, given that my only interaction with the appointed talent was during the casting auditions.
+Casting, as you might be able to appreciate, is fast-paced, jam-packed days that don't allow for an opportunity to bond.
+It's such a stressful environment; the focus is on the task at hand that it is not conducive to allowing personalities to blossom.

 Knowing that I would be alternating between rehearsing various scenes, I had intentionally chosen a location that had a playground.
-Alec was the first to start bouncing around with excitement at the possibility of having some free time to play and was quickly trying to establish how long it would be before he was let loose on the swings.
+Alec was the first to start bouncing around with excitement.
+The possibility of having some free time to play had him trying to establish how long it would be before he was let loose on the swings.

-When I mentioned to Etienne there might be a chance as part of a particular scene on the shoot day that he would be propped up in a tree, his eyes lit up.
-A wealth of knowledge spilt from him about the burls on trunks, what they were and how people cut them out to make fruit bowls.
+When I mentioned to Etienne, there might be a chance as part of a particular scene on the shoot day that he would be propped up in a tree, his eyes lit up.
+A wealth of knowledge spilled from him about the burls on trunks, what they were, and how people cut them out to make fruit bowls.
 It was not only impressive that he even knew what a burl was but amusing to boot.

-You know that you have something special developing when the rehearsals begin to unfold the depth of a scene in a natural manner with a cast that have met for the very first time.
-Watching Tamiah Bantum work the scenes with Mariah and Alec while she executed her part as the nanny confirmed that all the hard work expended to find these talented people was well and truly worth it.
+You know that you have something special developing when the rehearsals begin to unfold the depth of a scene spontaneously.
+Watching Tamiah Bantum enact her scenes as the nanny confirmed she was the right choice for the role.
+All the hard work expended to find these talented people was well and truly worth it.

 I walked away from the first day of rehearsals feeling completely blessed that all these beautiful artists had entered my life.
-The dedication of the parents in supporting their children's passion to act was equally inspiring.
-Watching the kids post rehearsals become fast friends, laughing, exchanging stories and genuinely enjoying each others company added an extra layer of satisfaction to the whole adventure.
+The dedication of the parents in supporting their children's passion for acting was equally inspiring.
+It was a pleasure to see the child actors post rehearsals become fast friends.
+The children laughed and exchanged stories.
+Knowing the cast liked each other helps to add an extra layer of satisfaction to the adventure.